15 Best Men’s Haircuts for Looking Instantly Younger

 Cut some years off your age with these stylish looks.

-There are many different ways you can go about picking a hair style that frames your face well.
+There are many different ways you can go about picking a men’s hairstyle that frames your face well.
 A good place to start is with a hairstylist.
 Yes, a hair stylist.
 Don’t get me wrong, a man worth his salt will have a good barber he trusts.
 I’m not disputing that one bit.
-But, when certain challenges arise, such as strategizing around a reseeding hairline or figuring out a new haircut to camouflage a balding crown, a stylist will come in handy in between your regular barber visits.
+But, when certain challenges arise, such as strategizing around a receding hairline or figuring out a new haircut to camouflage a balding crown, a stylist will come in handy in between your regular barber visits.

 These styles below will all help disguise the years by framing the face well, while not erring on the side of trying too hard.
 Find the right one for you and you may just start getting compliments you haven’t gotten in years.
 And for more ways of boosting your personal style, check out the 7 New Watches That Are Instant Heirlooms.

 For those with a little wave, Matthew McConaughey’s hairstyle is a great way to keep your receding hairline a secret.
 By leaving a little length on the sides and blow drying the top back with a diffuser, you keep the face looking trim.
 The slight volume that’s a bit tousled on top helps to trick the eye into looking like a fuller hairline than you may actually have.